jkkjjj/jkkjjj.github.io/_pages/about.md

 Hi there👋I am a third-year undergraduate student majoring in CS (Elite class) at [Guohao College Tongji University](https://ghc.tongji.edu.cn/) My research interests include **Financial Time Series Forecasting** and **Spatiotemporal Imputation**, especially Graph Generation and Test-Time-Training.
 I am presently working on Graph Neural Networks for Financial Time Series Prediction, advised by [Prof. Dawei Cheng](http://cs1.tongji.edu.cn/~dawei/) at [Tongji University](https://www.tongji.edu.cn/).

+My favorite color is 🎀red🎀.
+It evokes a vivid sense of life, passion, vitality, and brilliance, along with warmth and brightness—all of which deeply resonate with my view of this fascinating world.

 I am genuinely passionate about research, particularly in **Graph Neural Networks** and **Time Series Forecasting**.
 If you are interested in the inspection, feel free to reach out to me!